marc-ortuno/VOPEC/README.md

-# Vocal Percussion Classification for Real Time Context
+# VOPEC - Vocal Percussion Classification for Real Time Context

 A Python prototype capable of classifying a stream of vocalized percussion (beatbox) in real-time.